Planning instance protection

 -

-Google Cloud instances and applications that comply with the restrictions for creating a Windows Volume Shadow Copy Service (VSS) snapshot.
-For details, see Google Cloud documentation.
+Azure and Google Cloud instances and applications that comply with the restrictions for creating a Windows Volume Shadow Copy Service (VSS) snapshot.
+For details, see the relevant cloud provider documentation.

 -